Pew Research expert's responses to frequently asked questions on polling and data

 How to Access Pew Research Datasets

-By Scott Keeter The survey data from the Pew Research Center’s 2011 survey of Muslim Americans are now available to researchers for downloading.
-The dataset has been added to the Datasets page of the Pew Research Center for the People & the Press.
-The telephone survey of 1,033 randomly-selected Muslim Americans was the second such […]
+By Scott Keeter The survey data from the Pew Research Center’s 2011 survey of Muslim Americans are available to researchers for downloading.
+The dataset can be downloaded on the Datasets page of the Pew Research Center for the People & the Press.
+The telephone survey of 1,033 randomly-selected Muslim Americans was the second such study conducted […]

 FAQ: The Pew Research Center’s Work with Google